 The Board of Directors did not assign any relative weight to the Board of Directors' goals and the Compensation Committee used its judgment in determining the overall level of performance.
-In November 2018, following its review of management's and the company's performance in 2018, and after discussions among the independent members of the Board of Directors, the Compensation Committee recommended and the Board of Directors determined that corporate performance against the 2018 Board of Directors' goals was 100%.
-In January 2019, after reviewing year-end results, the Compensation Committee and the Board of Directors confirmed their November 2018 assessment of 2018 corporate performance and also assessed the 2018 individual performance of each named executive (other than our former Chief Executive Officer) at this time.
-Following these assessments, the Compensation Committee recommended and the Board of Directors determined that each named executive with at-risk deferred salary for 2018 would receive 100% of his or her individual performance-based at-risk deferred salary target for 2018, as described in "Assessment of 2018 Individual Performance" below.
+In January 2020, following its review of management's and the company's performance in 2019, and after discussions among the independent members of the Board of Directors, the Compensation Committee recommended and the Board of Directors determined that corporate performance against the 2019 Board of Directors' goals was 100% overall.
+The Compensation Committee and the Board of Directors also assessed the 2019 individual performance of each named executive at this time.
+Following these assessments, the Compensation Committee recommended and the Board of Directors determined each eligible named executive's individual performance-based at-risk deferred salary amount for 2019, as described in "Assessment of 2019 Individual Performance" below.

-The Compensation Committee provided FHFA with its assessments of corporate performance against the 2018 Board of Directors' goals and its qualitative assessments of management's performance against the 2018 conservatorship scorecard objectives.
-In January 2019, FHFA approved the individual performance-based at-risk deferred salary payments for the applicable named executives.
+The Compensation Committee provided FHFA with its assessments of corporate performance against the 2019 Board of Directors' goals and its qualitative assessments of management's performance against the 2019 scorecard objectives.
+In January 2020, FHFA approved the performance-based at-risk deferred salary payments for the eligible named executives.

-The table below sets forth our 2018 Board of Directors' goals and a summary of the Compensation Committee's assessment of our achievement against these goals.
+The table below sets forth our 2019 Board of Directors' goals and a summary of the Compensation Committee's assessment of our achievement against these goals.

-Board of Directors' Goals Assessment of Performance Advancing a sustainable and reliable business model with low risk to the housing finance system and taxpayers.
+Board of Directors' Goals Assessment of Performance Goals Relating to Strategic Objectives Advancing a sustainable and reliable business model with low risk to the housing finance system and taxpayers.
 The goal was achieved.
-In 2018, we met all of our objectives relating to this strategic goal.
-We exceeded our objectives for single-family credit risk transfers and return on conservator capital for our single-family and multifamily loan acquisitions.
-We also met our modeled capital and market share objectives.
+We met all of our objectives relating to this strategic goal, including our objectives for single-family and multifamily credit risk transfers, return on conservator capital for single-family and multifamily acquisitions, single-family and multifamily market share, and managing our business within Board-approved risk limits.
 Providing great service to our customers and partners, enabling them to serve the needs of American households more effectively.
 The goal was achieved.
-We undertook a number of activities and completed various initiatives in 2018 to achieve this strategic goal, including achieving high customer satisfaction metrics, completing a number of pilots designed to improve service to our customers, transitioning a number of pilots designed to improve customer service to the appropriate business unit, reducing loan application to delivery times for a select group of single-family lenders, and expanding initiatives to reduce single-family loan servicing costs.
+We met our customer satisfaction objectives relating to this strategic goal.
 Supporting and sustainably increasing access to credit and affordable housing.
 The goal was achieved.
-We undertook a number of activities in 2018 to achieve this strategic goal, including meeting our 2018 single-family and multifamily housing goal milestones, executing on our 2018 Duty to Serve plan to serve three specified underserved markets (manufactured housing, affordable housing preservation and rural areas), and advancing a number of new affordable housing and sustainable communities pilots.
-FHFA will make the final determination on whether we have met our 2018 housing goal and Duty to Serve plan requirements.
+We believe we met all of our objectives relating to this strategic goal, including our single-family and multifamily housing goals, and our duty to serve obligations.
+FHFA will make the final determination on whether we have met our 2019 housing goals and duty to serve obligations.
+Building a simple, efficient, innovative, and continuously improving company.
+The goal was achieved.
+We met all of our objectives relating to this strategic goal, including our objectives relating to managing expenses, employee engagement, and the diversity of our workforce, suppliers, financial transaction partners and borrowers.